compsocialscience/summer-institute/2021/materials/day5-mass-collaboration/activity/lesson_plan_masscollaboration_instructor.md

 ### Instructor preparation

-Well in advance of the activity (we recommend at least two full business days), participants will need to apply for data access.
-We recommend that you apply for data access yourself even sooner so that you can help participants.
-Please note that the Fragile Families team will be out of the office on May 31, June 18, and July 5, 2021 for holidays, so data access cannot be approved on these days.
+Well in advance of the activity, participants will need to apply for data access.
+For locations that are holding their event the week of June 14, please ask participants to apply for data access by June 10.
+If there are participants who are unable to apply for the data by June 10, we recommend building a few minutes for the data application process into the end of your schedule on the first day.
+For locations that are holding their event another week, let Emily (e.cantrell@princeton.edu) know what day you plan to do the FFC activity, and we will check with the Fragile Families team about their availability to determine what deadline you should tell participants.
+We recommend that you apply for data access yourself as soon as possible so that you can help participants if they have questions.

-Familiarize yourself with the data files that you receive.
+Familiarize yourself with the data files after you receive the ones we will share with you through the Secure Send system.
 They include components to support participants who may be falling behind, including a pre-prepared data file.

 ### Ethics: Guidelines for instructors